davidvorona/gimp-server/README.md

 2. Install the dependencies: `npm install`
 3. Run the server: `npm start`

-At this point your server will be listening at the IP of the machine running it, and on port `3000`.
+At this point your server will be listening at the IP of the machine running it and at a port specified by your host, falling back on port `3000`.
 For hosted servers, this IP and port will be the values entered in the plugin settings for each client.
 If you are running it on a local machine, refer to the special instructions below.

 ### Local machine